2024 North Carolina elections

 A general election was held in the U.S. state of North Carolina on November 5, 2024.

-The November general election had mixed results for both parties.
-The Republican Party picked up three of the seven Democratic-held seats in the U.S. House of Representatives and the office of State Auditor.
-In contrast, the Democrats held the offices of Attorney General, Governor, and Secretary of State, while also flipping the offices of Lieutenant Governor and Superintendent of Public Instruction.
+The November general election had mixed results, with neither major party winning every statewide race on the ballot.
+Republicans retained majorities in both state legislative chambers and picked up three of the seven Democratic-held seats in the U.S. House of Representatives and the office of State Auditor.
+In contrast, Democrats held the offices of Attorney General, Governor, and Secretary of State, while also flipping the offices of Lieutenant Governor and Superintendent of Public Instruction.